-area school to another permanent position in the education service.
-Provided the criteria of service contained in clause 7.1 is met, the entitlement to full removal expenses shall also be paid, once only, to an RTLB who moves out of either a lead school employer or a host school, which is not an area school: at the initiation of the lead school employer, to a new host school within the cluster but in a new housing district, or; at the initiation of the RTLB, to another permanent position in the education sector.
-Permanent RTLB who decline the offer of employment from the lead school employer-shall be deemed to be in disestablished positions and the normal surplus staffing entitlements in clause 2.13.4 shall apply except that, for the avoidance of doubt, the parties agree that: those provisions pertaining to school mergers or closures shall not apply, and; (ii) 2.13.2(e) does not apply.
-The requirements relating to the refund of severance payments in clause 2.13.4(3)(f) and clause 2.13.4(4)(d) shall apply to RTLB taking up fixed term employment as well as permanent employment.
-RTLB shall notify their ceasing employer and the new lead school employer of their decision to accept or decline the new position no later than 21 November 2011 and, if they decline it, which option they have chosen no later than 27 January 2012. -Any position remaining unfilled after this process will be part of a normal appointment process (clause 2.2 of this Agreement refers).
-RTLB who are or who become housed in host schools which attract the Isolation Allowance, the Area Schools Priority Teacher Supply Allowance, or the Staffing Incentive Allowance, shall also be entitled to such allowances, provided that these allowances are not payable in respect of both the lead and host For the purposes of this variation those RTLB employed in a fixed term position which will extend beyond 28 January 2012 will be offered employment to an equivalent RTLB position with the new lead employer for a ing with the remaining period of their original fixed term position.
-1.10 Coverage The parties agree to vary clause 1.3 ASTCA as follows: 1.3.1 This agreement covers teachers (excluding principals) employed in area schools and RTLB referred to in clause 1.3.2(c) below.
-1.3.2(c) Those RTLB who are no longer covered by clause 1.3.2(a) of this collective agreement after 28 January 2012 (but who were covered by it as at 27 January 2012) and who accept employment in loying school, so long as they remain employed as an RTLB with that lead school employer, and retain their union membership as at 27 January 2012.
-1.11 Remuneration Cluster Managers and RTLB Lead Practitioners The parties agree to vary Part Three ASTCA by adding the following clauses: 3.29 Leadership Payments Boards with lead school responsibility for RTLB employed within a cluster will be entitled in any one school year, to a number of leadership payments of \$2,000 generated by formula in the relevant retain any entitlement under clause 7.1 to receive full removal expenses upon moving out of an staffing order.
-The Board will allocate these leadership pay
+- (f) retain any entitlement under clause 7.1 to receive full removal expenses upon moving out of an area school to another permanent position in the education service.
+Provided the criteria of service contained in clause 7.1 is met, the entitlement to full removal expenses shall also be paid, once only, to an RTLB who moves out of either a lead school employer or a host school, which is not an area school: - (i) at the initiation of the lead school employer, to a new host school within the cluster but in a new housing district, or; - (ii) at the initiation of the RTLB, to another permanent position in the education sector. - 1.5 (a) Permanent RTLB who decline the offer of employment from the lead school employer shall be deemed to be in disestablished positions and the normal surplus staffing entitlements in clause 2.13.4 shall apply except that, for the avoidance of doubt, the parties agree that; - (i) those provisions pertaining to school mergers or closures shall not apply, and; (ii) 2.13.2(e) does not apply. - (b) The requirements relating to the refund of severance payments in clause 2.13.4(3)(f) and clause 2.13.4(4)(d) shall apply to RTLB taking up fixed term employment as well as permanent employment. - 1.6 RTLB shall notify their ceasing employer and the new lead school employer of their decision to accept or decline the new position no later than 21 November 2011 and, if they decline it, which option they have chosen no later than 27 January 2012. - 1.7 Any position remaining unfilled after this process will be part of a normal appointment process (clause 2.2 of this Agreement refers). - 1.8 RTLB who are or who become housed in host schools which attract the Isolation Allowance, the Area Schools Priority Teacher Supply Allowance, or the Staffing Incentive Allowance, shall also be entitled to such allowances, provided that these allowances are not payable in respect of both the lead and host school. - 1.9 For the purposes of this variation those RTLB employed in a fixed term position which will extend beyond 28 January 2012 will be offered employment to an equivalent RTLB position with the new lead employer for a fixed term corresponding with the remaining period of their original fixed term position.

+1.10 Coverage The parties agree to vary clause 1.3 ASTCA as follows:

+- 1.3.1 This agreement covers teachers (excluding principals) employed in area schools and RTLB referred to in clause 1.3.2(c) below. - 1.3.2(c) Those RTLB who are no longer covered by clause 1.3.2(a) of this collective agreement after 28 January 2012 (but who were covered by it as at 27 January 2012) and who accept employment in the new lead employing school, so long as they remain employed as an RTLB with that lead school employer, and retain their union membership as at 27 January 2012. - 1.11 Remuneration Cluster Managers and RTLB Lead Practitioners

+The parties agree to vary Part Three ASTCA by adding the following clauses: